Palestinian Medical Relief Society (PMRS)

 - Was one of the organizers of a BDS conference in Ramallah in 2007, where Palestinian activists, together with activists from Europe and North America, discussed “ways to promote all forms of boycott against Israel among Palestinian community organizations, unions, as well as political, academic and cultural institutions.”

-- Member of the Palestinian Network of NGOs (PNGO).
+- Member of the Palestinian Network of NGOs (PNGO) which refused to sign the anti-terror clause that is a condition of US government funding, stating “that its members would not sign funding agreements that included the ATC [Anti-Terror Certificate]: this is now a condition for membership under PNGO byelaws (sic)” (emphasis added).
 According to PMRS’ website, “PMRS helped to found the Palestinian NGO Network (PNGO), and continues to be an active member.”

 - Collaborates with Grassroots International, Christian Aid, and Medico International on a variety of projects.

 - In the past, PMRS has partnered with World Vision.

 Funding to PMRS